-We expect that our cash at March 31, 2023 will enable us to fund our current and planned operating expenses and capital expenditures for at least the next 12 months from the filing of this report.
+We expect that our cash at December 31, 2023, along with access to the Facility Amount under the LSA, will enable us to fund our current and planned operating expenses and capital expenditures for at least the next 12 months from the filing of this report.
 We have based these estimates on assumptions that may prove to be imprecise, and we may exhaust our available capital resources sooner that we currently expect.
 Because of the numerous risks and uncertainties associated with the development of our programs, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.